Under-confidence Backdoors Are Resilient and Stealthy Backdoors: Background Related Work

 \subsection{Backdoor Attack}

-Backdoor attack aims at creating a backdoor and associating it with a target class (or multiple triggers in the case of multiple target classes) so that the victim model will recognize any input containing the backdoor as an instance of the target class, no matter what the form and true label of the input is.
-At the same time, it hopes that the performance of the victim model on benign samples is not affected.
+Backdoor attacks aim at creating a trigger and associating it with a target class (or multiple triggers in the case of multiple target classes) so that the victim model will recognize any input containing the trigger as an instance of the target class, no matter what the form and true label of the input is.